sbcd90/kafka-gatling-extension/README.md

 ## Features

-- Custom avro schemas can be passed for generating records using them.
+- Custom `avro schemas` can be passed for generating records using them.
 Here is an [example](src/test/scala/io/gatling/simulation/SimulationWithAvroSchema.scala)

 - An in-built Random Data Generator is provided for getting started with Load tests quickly.

 - Custom data generators can be added if necessary.
 Here is an [example](src/test/scala/io/gatling/simulation/SimulationWithCustomData.scala)

-- Gatling feeders are supported & a custom csv file can be passed for loading data.
+- `Gatling feeders` are supported & a `custom csv file can be passed for loading data`.
 Here is an [example](src/test/scala/io/gatling/simulation/FeederByteArraySimulation.scala)